Juan-Jones/adablog/src/content/blog/tiktok-monetization.md

 As the demand for virtual events continues to rise, TikTok creators are seizing the opportunity to host live workshops, Q&A sessions, and interactive experiences for their audience.
 By charging admission fees or offering ticket bundles, creators can monetize their expertise and engage with followers in real-time, creating memorable experiences that extend beyond the confines of the app.

-### Affiliate Marketing and Referral Programs
+### Affiliate Programs and Referrals

-Affiliate marketing presents another avenue for TikTok creators to monetize their content by promoting products and services relevant to their niche.
+Affiliate marketing presents another avenue for TikTok creators to monetize their content by [leveraging affiliate programs](best-affiliate-programs) and services relevant to their niche.
 By partnering with affiliate programs and including trackable links or discount codes in their videos, creators can earn commissions for driving sales and conversions.
 Additionally, referral programs offered by brands and platforms allow creators to earn rewards for inviting new users or driving engagement on external platforms.

 ### Branded Content Houses and Collaborations